ElBrewster/sound-shelter/zToDo.md

 - [ ] attribution for images

 Wishlist:

-add dayjs or similar library to offer current date selection in form Admin view, ability to add things like new types of donations to the Select dropdown Login or Oauth, so only shelter employees and volunteers can access the information (Admin would be able to add and remove people's access)
+- [ ] add dayjs or similar library to offer current date selection in form
+- [ ] Admin view, ability to add things like new types of donations to the Select dropdown
+- [ ] Login or Oauth, so only shelter employees and volunteers can access the information (Admin would be able to add and remove people's access)

 - [ ] the donor name text box auto-completes previous donors
-- [ ] start with the `DonorForm.svelte` visible on the main page, and add conditional logic later if it makes sense (like click button to "record a donation" and then it populates a form in that location)
+- [ ] start with the `DonationForm.svelte` visible on the main page, and add conditional logic later if it makes sense (like click button to "record a donation" and then it populates a form in that location)
+- [ ] dark mode and light mode toggle